Skip to main content

 • Glue code implemented as workers (being Spring beans)

 The difference is that the engine is no longer embedded, which is also our latest greenfield stack recommendation in Camunda 7.
-If you are interested in the reasons why we switched our recommendation from embedded to remote workflow engines, refer to this blog post.
+If you are interested in the reasons why Camunda switched our recommendation from embedded to remote workflow engines, refer to this blog post on moving from embedded to remote workflow engines.

 The packaging of a process solution is the same with Camunda 7 and Camunda 8.
 Your process solution is one Java application that consists of your BPMN and DMN models, as well as all glue code needed for connectivity or data transformation.
 The big difference is that the configuration of the workflow engine itself is not part of the Spring Boot application anymore.